TomShlomi/T4SGWebApp/README.md

-A simple webapp built for T4SG.
-Its a potential framework for a website on vaccine distribution.
+A simple webapp built for T4SG using a React frontend and Flask backend.
+Intended to be an potential framework for a website on vaccine distribution.